Rational-Pigeon/tlogger/README.md

 ./tlogger.py new_category Development

 # Add a new entry
-./tlogger.py add Development "working on time-logger" 2.5
+./tlogger.py add Development "working on tlogger" 2.5

 # Add a new entry with a date 2-days-ago
-./tlogger.py add Development "went for a long walk, read LAEL and came up with improvement plan" 1 2-days-ago
+./tlogger.py add Reflection "went for a long walk, read LAEL and came up with improvement plan" 1 2-days-ago

 # List today's entries
 ./tlogger.py list